Why the long leadtime?

 - Shipping & Delivery: 3-10 days depending on where the assembly has been manufactured.

 For customized assemblies, therefore, the best case scenario with most suppliers is a 4-week lead time, but a 12 – 16 week lead time is much more common now due to current demand in the industry.

 Figure 1: From purchase order to delivery: the steps involved in producing customized single use assemblies

 If the most variable parts of the process involve components from 3rd party suppliers, then what is the best course of action when ordering customized assemblies from a single-use supplier?

 There are a few risk mitigation strategies that can be considered:

 - Warehousing & Call-off.
 While most manufacturers try to stick to just-in-time ordering, there is a lot to be said for forecasting with your suppliers and stocking up on heavily used assemblies on your behalf.
-Call-Off orders are an affective way to manage end user usage to eliminate long lead times and risk of stock outs.
+Call-Off orders are an effective way to manage end-user usage to eliminate long lead times and the risk of stockouts.